bretmullinix/openshift-idm-cluster-on-aws/part3-install-aws-infrastructure/readme.md

    The command above will create a docker image on your machine called **part3-install-aws-infrastructure**.
-   The image ensures that python3, pip3, and ansible 2.9
+   The image ensures that python3, pip3, boto, boto3 and ansible 2.9
    are installed.
-We installed **ansible** on the image because the image will be used by **Molecule**, and Molecule requires ansible to run tests.
+We installed **ansible** on the image because the image will be used by **molecule**, and molecule requires ansible to run tests.
+The Amazon ansible modules require the  **boto** and **boto3** packages.

-1. Create the Ansible Molecule role called **idm-install**
+1. Create the Ansible Molecule role called **aws-infrastructure-install**

     1. Run `molecule init role --driver-name docker aws-infrastructure-install`
     1. Run `tree aws-infrastructure-install`